TheRealRyGuy/TheRealRyGuy/README.md

 ### Hi there 👋 I'm Ryan!
 I'm a Freshman Computer Science Major who's worked a lot in Java and has done some game development, and would love to expand and work on a wide varity of things!

 _Note: If you would like to see any private contracted work, please reach out to me through Discord or any other method of communication_
+_Note v2: I am aware this Github does not reflect my best work.
+I am currently WIP to recreating and poplating this account with my best projects_

 # 📨Contact Me
 ![Discord](https://discord-readme-badge.vercel.app/api?id=151474463550996480)